meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 };
 ```

-The buffer is created, bound and filled in the exact same way as the previous one :
+The buffer is created, bound and filled in the exact same way as the previous one:

 ``` cpp
 GLuint colorbuffer;